MicrosoftDocs/visualfsharpdocs/docs/conceptual/array.reduce['t]-function-[fsharp].md

 The input array.

+## Return Value

-**Returns the final result of the reductions.**
+Returns the final result of the reductions.

 ## Remarks
-This function is named **Reduce** in compiled assemblies.
+This function is named `Reduce` in compiled assemblies.
 If you are accessing the function from a language other than F#, or through reflection, use this name.

+## Example

-**The following example demonstrates the use of Array.reduce.**
+The following example demonstrates the use of `Array.reduce`.

 [!code-fsharp[Main](snippets/fssamples101/snippet1006.fs)]

 **Output**